Employees of federal, state and local governments; and businesses working with the government.

 Who Should Attend?

-The Continuous Monitoring training program is appropriate for government employees and contractors in DoD, federal “civil” agencies and the intelligence community, particularly those responsible for managing and monitoring security posture on an ongoing basis.
+The Continuous Monitoring training program is suitable for government employees and contractors in DoD, federal “civil” agencies and the intelligence community, particularly those responsible for managing and monitoring security posture on an ongoing basis.

 About the Instructors